 Diagnosis of peripheral neuropathy

-When you take Tramadol and if you have peripheral neuropathy, then you need to consult a doctor immediately.
+When you take Tramadol medication and if you have peripheral neuropathy, then you need to consult a doctor immediately.
 Visit any physician if you experience tingling, pain or weakness in your hands or feet.
 It is always better to diagnose your condition early as treating it immediately would help in controlling your symptoms.
 Peripheral neuropathy due to Tramadol requires blood tests in addition to physical examination.
 A full medical history and neurological examination will also be required in order to determine the intensity of this problem that you are suffering from due to taking Tramadol.

 Possible treatment options

 Treating your peripheral neuropathy condition due to Tramadol would be to manage the conditions that cause neuropathy and also to relieve the symptoms.
 In case your lab tests do not indicate any underlying conditions, your doctor might advise you to wait and watch if your neuropathy condition improves.
 Pain relievers and other non-steroidal anti-inflammatory drugs can help in relieving mild symptoms.
 Anti-seizure meds, antidepressants or topical treatments are other treatment methods that your doctor would prefer to prescribe for you in case your peripheral neuropathy due to Tramadol does not seem to improve.